CtrlK

 Conciseness

 Extremely verbose at ~500+ lines.
 Extensively explains concepts Claude already knows (what IMRAD is, what bar graphs are for, basic writing principles like 'use precise language').
 The field-specific terminology section alone is massive and largely teaches Claude things it already knows (gene nomenclature conventions, SI units, person-first language).
-Enormous amounts of padding throughout.
+Enormous amounts of content could be cut or moved to reference files.

 1 / 3